JoshuaGottlieb/Microsoft-Movie-Recommendation/README.md

 ## Conclusions

 Microsoft should invest in mystery and sci-fi movies due to their high median ROI and recent upward trend.
+Although animation has been doing well, it appears to be on a downward trend, so we do not recommend that Microsoft invests in this genre at the point.

 Horror and thriller movies should be monitored due to their recent growth, if they continue to show growth, Microsoft should consider investing in these genres.